The importance of employee retention: five factors to consider

 Recognition and reward isn’t just about reinforcing positive behaviours, it’s also a great way of showing your teams appreciation and letting them know you value their contributions.
 Acknowledging when an employee does a great job not only makes them feel good, but also promotes a strong and supportive company culture.

 Employee experience programs tend to include recognition features that make shouting out colleagues simple and easy.
-With Perkbox’s Celebration hub, your teams can send recognitions to each other via an app.
+With Perkbox, your teams can send recognition to each other via an app.
 What’s more, they can also add company values to each recognition, so everyone knows what behaviours drive company success.

 Invest in training and development

 Giving your teams training increases employee satisfaction, motivation and engagement.
-They’ll grow more invested in your organisation and will want to stay for a long period of time.
+They’ll grow more invested in your organisation and will want to stay for a long period.
 This is especially true if your training is highly specialised to your organisation.

 Upskilling your workforce not only extends the employee lifecycle, but also keeps you ahead of the curve, as institutional knowledge remains in your organisation.
 We recommend collecting feedback on the types of training your employees will find most beneficial, so your learning programmes add the most value to their development.